xaviergonz/yjs-proxy/README.md

 ### `yjsWrapperToJson(proxy)`

-Converts a `wrapYjs` proxy into a plain JSON-compatible object or array by calling the underlying Yjs type's `toJSON()` method.
+Converts a `wrapYjs` proxy into a plain JSON-compatible object or array by calling the underlying Y.js value's `toJSON()` method.

 ```typescript
 import { yjsWrapperToJson } from "yjs-proxy"